 Looking for a really easy cake recipe?
-This lemon coffee cake is just what you need.
-It’s a tried and true 1950s recipe and so delicious.
+This lemon Bisquick coffee cake is just what you need.
+It’s a tried and true 1950s recipe and the best lemon coffee cake you’ll try!

 I love lemon-flavored desserts, especially in the spring and summer months.
 They are always so light and refreshing with tart sweetness.